SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

 ```

-Please enter in values for the following parameters :
+Please Enter in values for the following parameters (as marked `CHANGEME` above):

 * telegraf.influxdata.com/inputs - This contains the required configuration for the Telegraf Cassandra Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Cassandra input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
     * In the input plugins section, which is `[[inputs.jolokia2_agent]]`: